 The use of tire sealants is not recommended and may compromise the integrity of your tires.
-The use of tire sealants may also affect your tire pressure monitoring system (if equipped).

 Temporary spare tire information

 Your vehicle may have a temporary or full-size spare tire.
 The temporary spare tire for your vehicle is labeled as such.
 It is smaller than a regular tire and is designed for emergency use only.
 Replace this tire with a full-size tire as soon as possible.